OB/GYN Billing Services in Arizona

 Blue Cross Blue Shield of Arizona processes the largest share of Arizona commercial ob/gyn claims.
 We know their AZ specific fee schedules, prior authorization requirements for ob/gyn procedures, and their appeal timelines when claims are denied.
 The OB global includes 13 antepartum visits, delivery, and postpartum.
 Unbundling errors in either direction cause denials.

-AHCCCS routes ob/gyn patients through 5 managed care plans: Arizona Complete Health, Mercy Care, Banner, and 2 more.
+AHCCCS (Arizona Health Care Cost Containment System) routes ob/gyn patients through 7 managed care plans: Mercy Care (Aetna subsidiary), Arizona Complete Health (Centene), Banner University Family Care, and 4 more.
 Each MCO has its own ob/gyn authorization and billing rules that we manage.

-Noridian processes Medicare ob/gyn claims in Arizona with its own Local Coverage Determinations.
-We navigate Noridian's policies around high-risk add-ons to prevent medical necessity denials.
+Noridian Healthcare Solutions (Jurisdiction F) processes Medicare ob/gyn claims in Arizona with its own Local Coverage Determinations.
+We navigate Noridian Healthcare Solutions (Jurisdiction F)'s policies around high-risk add-ons to prevent medical necessity denials.

 Denial Prevention for Arizona OB/GYN